CjTouzi/datasciencecoursera/GC_Data/munge/CodeBook.md

 #### Raw data source
 - The raw dataset is downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip )
-- The detail description of raw data please check [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), the README and features_info in the dataset package
+- The detail description of raw data please check [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) here.
+Or Read README and features_info in the dataset package

 #### Cleaning by run_analysis.R script
 - Read X_train.txt from "./data/train" and save as `x_train`.
 Read x_text.txt from the "./data/test" folder and save as `x_test`.
 Concatenate x_train and x_test and save as `x_all` (10299x561).
 Remove x_train and x_test.